Research

 Institute of Education Sciences (IES) · 2009IES Practice Guide on formative assessment, interpreting data, and using evidence to adjust instruction — foundational for exit tickets and responsive teaching.

 When a teacher generates a lesson or worksheet, Lessaro embeds their learning objective and class context, then retrieves the most semantically relevant passages from this corpus via vector similarity search.
-Those passages are injected into the AI prompt as domain knowledge — never as verbatim text.
-The generated output is the AI's own synthesis, grade- calibrated and classroom-ready.
+Those passages are injected into the generation prompt as domain knowledge, never as verbatim text.
+The output is Lessaro's own synthesis, grade-calibrated and classroom-ready.

 The corpus grows over time.
 New sources are vetted for authority, license, and pedagogical relevance before ingestion.
 If you represent a publisher or research body and would like to be included, we welcome the conversation.